 While exploring flying options on Lake Hood, get a taste of Alaska’s aviation history at the Alaska Aviation Heritage Museum at 4721 Aircraft Drive (next door to Rust’s).
 The museum opened back in 1988 and pays homage to the pioneers of Alaska’s flying past.
 They have classic aircraft for viewing, including a 1928 Stearman and a 1928 Fairchild, as well as a gift shop for aviation buffs.
 One of their special events this summer includes their annual Great Alaskan Salmon Bake and Fly By on July 28.
 Vintage aircraft fly overhead while attendees enjoy an all-you-can-eat buffet with salmon, burgers, hot dogs, salads and desserts.
 There is silent auction with prizes of hotel rooms, aviation art and flight gift certificates as well as live music and book-signings by local authors.
 Marketing Director Shari Hart says this is a very popular occasion for visitors and locals alike.
 Hours for the show are from 11am-4pm.
 Regular summer hours are daily from 9am-5pm.

 Anchorage as your fishing base camp is the perfect way to enjoy Alaska with the amenities of a major city at your fingertips.
 Bring your spouse, bring the kids, or even bring grandma.
 They will find this fishing vacation to be like no other trip, a relaxing experience that will appeal to everyone, while still giving you a freezer full of fish in the end.

-Anchorage Angling originally appeared in the July 2007 issue of Fish Alaska magazine.
+This article originally appeared in the July 2007 issue of Fish Alaska.